flintlib/arb/doc/source/acb_dft.rst

    to compute it using three radix 2 FFT.

-   The default version uses radix 2 FFT unless *len* is a product of small primes where a non padded fft is faster.
+   The default version uses radix 2 FFT unless *len* is a product of small primes where a non padded FFT is faster.